TURN OFF YOUR HEAT

 Every company in

-the world has the same goal of being profitable.
+the world has the same goal -- to be profitable.
 But

 those profits should never be allowed to violate